-Follow the instructions in this section only if you are installing a new instance of Profiles RNS 1.0.2.
-Skip this section if you are upgrading from an existing Profiles RNS database.
+Follow the instructions in this section only if you are installing a new instance of Profiles RNS 1.0.3, or upgrading from an existing Profiles RNS Beta database.
+Skip this section if you are upgrading from an existing Profiles RNS 1.0.2 database.